 Our Days at School

-Our dedicated teachers and staff have many years in education, and two of our teachers have worked tirelessly at the Co-op for over thirty years!
+Our dedicated teachers and staff have many years in education, and a few of our educators have worked tirelessly at the Co-op for over thirty years!
 All of our classes enjoy choice time where the kids can paint, color, play with play dough, play with dolls or a kitchen set in a “home” setting, play with musical instruments, read books, or play with their classmates.
 Every day the calendar, weather, and a letter or number of the day are explored.
 The children do pages in a journal and a workbook page or two, as well as practice how to read and write their name and other basics.
 Our children also enjoy snack time, show and tell, and some type of large muscle activity (either on our outdoor play set overlooking the park or in our muscle room on a set of climbers).
 Our parents are very involved with the day, we have at least one parent per class to help with daily activities, bring a snack, and see how their child engages in the classroom.